How to say hello in Islam | Complete Guidance

 Response:

-• The common response to “Masā’u Al-Khayr” is “Masā’u An-Nūr” (مساء النور), which means “Evening of light” or “Evening of brightness.”
+• The typical response to “Masā’u Al-Khayr is “Masā’u An-Nūr (مساء النور), which means “Evening of light or “Evening of brightness.”

-Similar to morning greetings, these evening greetings are a cultural tradition in many Arabic-speaking and Muslim-majority regions, reflecting the emphasis on positive and respectful interactions in Islamic manners.
+Similar to morning greetings, evening greetings are a cultural tradition in many Arabic-speaking and Muslim-majority regions.
+They reflect the emphasis on positive and respectful interactions in Islamic manners.

 Masa’u An-Nur